kevinhwang91/rnvimr/README.md

 - Replaces the built-in Netrw as a default file explorer
 - Calibrated preview images for ueberzug
 - Attach file automatically when toggling Ranger
-- Runs [RPC](https://neovim.io/doc/user/api.html#RPC) inside Ranger to communicate with NeoVim
 - Automatically adjusts floating window after resizing NeoVim
 - Fully customizable layouts for floating window
 - Better experience for Pager view in Ranger
-- Automatically wipe the buffers corresponding to the files deleted by Ranger
+- Automatically wipe out the buffers corresponding to the files deleted by Ranger
+- Synchronize the current working directory of Neovim and Ranger

 ## Installation